 - Drought resistant/short cycle crops and improved varieties of field crops, for example in Chad, Niger, South Sudan.

 - Access to efficient water systems for irrigation and other productive activities, for example in Chad and Somalia.

-- Conservation Agriculture and other water and soil conservation practices, for example in Malawi, Zambia, Chad and Sudan.
+- Conservation Agriculture and other water and soil conservation practices, for example in Malawi, Chad and Sudan.

 - Agroforestry and tree plantations.